 Under Arizona Law, private employment agencies that charge a fee to an applicant are required to be licensed and regulated by the Labor Department.
 The Labor Department investigates the background of each firm applying for a license.
 Based on this investigation, the Industrial Commission's Employment Advisory Council recommends approval or denial of a license to the Commission.
-The Industrial Commission administratively approves or denies the license.
+The Commission administratively approves or denies the license.
 An appeal of that administrative decision may be made before the five-member Commission through an administrative hearing.
 The Commission's decision is appealable to the Superior Court.

-V. State of the Commission
+IV.
+State of the Commission

-The Commission is a self-supporting, non-general fund agency whose operations and other statutorily mandated functions are funded through annual taxes on workers' compensation premiums.
+The Commission is a self-supporting, non-general fund agency whose operations and other statutorily mandated functions are funded through an annual tax on workers' compensation premiums.
 The Administrative Fund (established under A.R.S. § 23-1081(A)) provides for the Commission's expenses in carrying out its powers and duties under Title 23, while the Special Fund (established under A.R.S. § 23-1065(A)) provides for other statutorily mandated functions (which is described in Section IV(C)(4) of this Report).

-The current economic situation and the resulting budget deficit faced by the State of Arizona continue to impact the Commission.
-The Commission has been forced to reduce expenditures from its Administrative Fund due to declining revenues and legislatively mandated sweeps of money from its Administrative Fund to the State General Fund.
-The Commission has also been subject to the state-wide hiring freeze and the mandatory furloughs imposed in FY 10/11.
+The current economic situation faced by the State of Arizona continues to impact the Commission, which continues to experience declining revenues, legislatively mandated sweeps of money from its Administrative Fund to the State General Fund, and other restrictions that limit the Commission's ability to fill vacant positions.
 Notwithstanding these impacts, the Commission has continued to provide mission critical services to the public that it serves.
+The following provides a brief overview of the operations of the Commission:

-- A. Appropriated Budget: \$19.5 million - B. Administrative Fund Assessment Rate and Revenue: - Currently set at the maximum allowed by statute, the assessment rate for the Administrative Fund is 3.0% for calendar year 2011. - Historical Perspective of Rates and Revenues:
+A. Appropriated Budget FY 11/12: \$19.5 million

+- B. Administrative Fund Assessment Rate and Revenue: - Currently set at the maximum allowed under A.R.S. § 23-961, the assessment rate for the Administrative Fund is 3.0% for calendar year 2012.

 Calendar Rate Revenue in % Change from

 Year Millions Prior Year

+2011 3.0% \$24.2 +17.97%

-2010 2.65% \$20.5 -10.58%
+2010 2.65% \$20.5 -21.06%

-2009 3.0% \$25.9 -14.87%
+2009 3.0% \$25.9 -14.82%

 2008 3.0% \$30.5 -4.13%